 - Mandatory Program Insurance (if required, see program website)

-- Wofford International Insurance ($40 per month; not required for IES and SIT)
+- Wofford International Insurance ($40 per month; not required for CIEE, IES and SIT)

-- Airfare and other travel costs (check online for estimates)
+- Airfare and other travel costs (check www.kayak.com or other travel sites for estimates from your location)

 - Personal expenses (see program estimates)